T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Typical use: adjust the background color of the `pill title` area.
 * Predefined background colors: `qfq-color-white`, `qfq-color-grey-1` (dark), `qfq-color-grey-2` (light),
   `qfq-color-blue-1` (dark), `qfq-color-blue-2`. (light)
-* `classPill` is only visible on forms with container elemants of type 'Pill'.
+* `classPill` is only visible on forms with container elements of type 'Pill'.

 classBody
 '''''''''